Read time 5 minutes

 Similarly, you can verify the modified settings of other Office 365 mailboxes.

 Managing Office 365 mailboxes using EAC or Exchange Online PowerShell is a bit complicated, as you have to verify every time the changes are applied or not.
 Similarly, taking backup of Microsoft 365 mailboxes is more complex than managing them, as the manual methods to backup Office 365 mailboxes are too challenging to understand.
-So, we recommend you use Kernel Export Office 365 to PST tool to ease the Office 365 mailbox backup process.
+So, we recommend you use Kernel Export Office 365 to PST utility to ease the Office 365 mailbox backup process.

 Wrap Up